101 Riddles for Adults That Will Test Your Smarts

-You'll have to really stretch your brain to figure out some of these easy, funny, and hard riddles for grown-ups!
+You'll have to stretch your brain to figure out some of these easy, funny and hard riddles for adults

-If you’re looking for some riddles for adults to keep in your back pocket as a way to strike up a conversation or pull out as a party trick, you’re in luck.
-We have plenty of trick questions and riddles that are easy, hard, viral, and fun for you right here.
-The trick will be memorizing a bunch of these so you have them handy (or you can bookmark this page for when you need it) when you want to put your friends and family to the test.
+If you’re looking to keep some riddles for adults in your back pocket as a way to strike up a conversation or use as a party trick, you’re in luck.
+We have plenty of trick questions and riddles that are easy, hard, viral and fun for you right here.
+The trick will be memorizing a bunch of these so you have them handy (or you can bookmark this page) for when you want to put your friends and family to the test.

 First things first: Read through this list to see if you can figure them out.
 Once you’ve got them all down, it’s time to start sharing.
 Some of these are definitely stumpers!
-Scroll through to read them all and see how smart you really are.
+Scroll through to read all the riddles for adults and see how smart you really are.

 Get Reader’s Digest‘s Read Up newsletter for more riddles, games, humor, cleaning, travel, and fun facts all week long.